RajatSingh1695/Website/README.md

 =====================

 ## Deployment ##
-Our site is deployed on a Linode server and runs behind nginx using fastcgi.
+Our website is deployed on a Linode server and runs behind nginx using fastcgi.
 Everything is located in `/django/bases/`.
 [This] guide was useful in deploying the site.
 Fastcgi spawns a number of processes so to keep track of which ones it spawns,